mmontag/trie-search/README.md

 `options.min`: Minimum length of a key to store and search.
 By default this is 1

-`options.ingoreCase`: Ignore case of characters when searching
+`options.ignoreCase`: Ignore case of characters when searching

 `idFieldOrFunction`: Used to determine a unique string id for each inserted item, especially used by the reducer.
 By default this is a function that uses the provided keyFields to build up an md5 unique id that is stored on each item